NSS-Day-Cohort-61/Decoration-Station/README.md

 Clone this repo and make an api directory with a database.json file.
 Add the following data to the database.json file:

+In your api directory in your terminal, run:

+`json-server database.json -p 8088`

 <details>
   <summary>json data</summary>